 If you decide to do a First Look, it’s best to keep this moment just between the two of you.
 No moms, no wedding party, only the two of you (and me there to document it).
 This is such a beautiful moment, meant for the two of you to cherish alone, and I recommend keeping it as private as possible!
 It’s hard to be able to enjoy such an intimate moment when you have friends oohing and aahing from behind the bushes!

 Even though they’re not as exciting as the when you say “I do”, or when cousin Jerry is gettin’ down on the dance floor, family and wedding party portraits are an important part of the day.
 This might be one of the only days in your lives that these people are all gathered together and looking their best!

 It’s best to appoint a family member (or friend that knows everyone) who you can rely on to gather missing people for portraits.
 The most time spent during these photos is usually waiting for certain people to make their way over.

-Wedding party photos are usually kept pretty simple and natural- I take a few shots of each side of the wedding party, then entire wedding party together.
+For the wedding party, I take a few portraits of each side of the wedding party, then entire wedding party together.
 Very easy, no stress, no being made to pose in front of a camera for long periods of time while you’re missing the celebration.

 LIGHTING: You might have your heart set on a certain location or backdrop for your photos.
 However, sometimes the light doesn’t want to cooperate with your intentions, bringing harsh shadows streaming across your faces, spotty light coming from trees, or blinding light coming in your eyes causing you to squint constantly.
 If the quality of light isn’t good, then your photos won’t be good, and I‘ll move you to a better spot.